Román Colón: Kansas City Royals (second stint)

 Colón signed a minor league contract with the Kansas City Royals on January 25, 2012, and received an invitation to spring training.
-He was promoted to the Royals on June 14, 2012.
-On October 6, 2012, Colon elected free agency.
+He was selected to the Royals' active roster on June 14.
+In 3 games for Kansas City, he compiled a 6.75 ERA with 3 strikeouts over 8 innings pitched.
+Colón was designated for assignment following the promotion of Francisley Bueno on June 23.
+He cleared waivers and was sent outright to the Triple–A Omaha Storm Chasers on June 25.
+On October 6, Colón elected free agency.